reactgraphqlacademy/rest-to-graphql-workshop/README.md

 [https://rickandmortyapi.com/graphql/](https://rickandmortyapi.com/graphql/)

-- Query a list of characters are in the system
 - Query a list with all the character names
 - Query how many characters are in the system
 - Query a single characther by id (try id equals 1) and get its name
-- How many currencies in the system?
 - How many types do we have in the system?

 ## Exercise part 2